Gender Parity In Education Still A Concern In India

 *Source: HRD Ministry, Figures of 2005-2006

 The above figures gives a clear picture of wide gap between school going girls and boys.
-The situation is even more worse in selective areas of the country, especially in west,north west and some parts of north India.
+The situation is even more worse in selective areas of the country, especially in west, North West and some parts of North India.
 The drop out rate of girls is most in primary education, as parents prefer to spend more on their son.
 Early marriage, security issues also play an important role in further aggravating the situation.

 The noticeable difference in gender parity index in urban and rural areas clearly indicates that more attention is needed in rural areas, where drop out rate of girls is much higher than urban areas.